wp-plugins/demo-data-creator/readme.txt

 Historically it's been a pain to add that data in.
 Either you need to take a backup of another site and use that data, or you need to tediously create multiple users and blogs yourself.
 No more, not now my Demo Data Creator is in town!

-This Wordpress MU and BuddyPress plugin gives you a new admin screen where you can enter some parameters, click a button and (after a short wait) random demo data will be created.
+This Wordpress, WPMU and BuddyPress plugin gives you a new admin screen where you can enter some parameters, click a button and (after a short wait) random demo data will be created.
 The parameter options include:

     * Number of users to create
-    * Number of blogs per user
+    * Number of blogs per user (for WPMU)
-	* Whether users must have a blog not
+	* Whether users must have a blog
 	* Number of categories in each blog
     * Number of posts in each blog
 	* Number of paragraphs in each blog post